Int-amplified endomorphisms of compact K\"ahler spaces: pseudo-effective case: Proof of Theorem

 \section{$K_X$ pseudo-effective case: Proof of Theorem \ref{thmtorus}}

 Proceeding from this section, we will gradually fix our attention to the normal compact K\"ahler threefolds.
 In Section \ref{section8}, we will discuss the equivariant MMP for threefolds and before that, some preparations are necessary.
 In this section, we consider the case when the canonical divisor is pseudo-effective.
+Now, we are ready to prove Theorem \ref{thmtorus}.
+We first divide the theorem into three parts (cf.~Propositions \ref{torus2}, \ref{torus1} and \ref{torus5}) and then, we put them together to show Theorem \ref{thmtorus} for the convenience of readers.